supreeth-subbaraya/Udacity_CarND/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model architecture has been discussed above.
 A summary of the model is as below

 ![alt text][image1]

+The following is the plot of the model from keras.

+![alt text][image2]

 #### 3. Creation of the Training Set & Training Process